nodejs/node/doc/api/errors.md

 <a id="ERR_MULTIPLE_CALLBACK"></a>
 ### ERR_MULTIPLE_CALLBACK

-A callback was called more then once.
+A callback was called more than once.

 *Note*: A callback is almost always meant to only be called once as the query can either be fulfilled or rejected but not both at the same time.
-The latter would be possible by calling a callback more then once.
+The latter would be possible by calling a callback more than once.

 <a id="ERR_NAPI_CONS_FUNCTION"></a>
 ### ERR_NAPI_CONS_FUNCTION